GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/dry-code-for-blocks-in-javascript-and-php/en.md

 ## Storing GraphQL queries in `.gql` files

-In the previous recipe (which explained how to connect to the GraphQL server from the client), the GraphQL query to be executed was embedded within the JavaScript code:
+In the previous tutorial lesson (which explained how to connect to the GraphQL server from the client), the GraphQL query to be executed was embedded within the JavaScript code:

 ```js
 const response = await fetch(endpoint, {